-A group of Finnish and international researchers have found that interaction between plant roots and fungi governs stabilization of carbon in the soil.
+A group of researchers have found that interaction between plant roots and fungi governs stabilization of carbon in the soil.
 The researchers investigated the mechanisms behind soil organic matter formation and decomposition in boreal forests focusing on plant–soil–microbe synergies and biochemical interactions between microbial and plant inputs.

 “The studies confirmed our hypothesis that tannins, abundant plant polyphenolics, and chitin, a polymer present in fungal cell wall, are involved in stabilization of fungal necromass that is highly abundant in soils,” says Dr. Bartosz Adamczyk from Luke.